-Once you have mastered communicating with and posing your clients with natural light, you can begin to add in additional lights.
+Once you have mastered communicating with and posing your clients with natural light, you can begin to add additional lights.
 It’s usually easier to build up in a natural progression.
-Start with only window light, then add a fill light.
+Start with only the window light, then add a fill light.
 Consider adding a beauty dish or other diffuser system.
 Add lights as necessary, but practice makes perfect.

 The fact of the matter is, a more complicated setup leads to more work.
 You don’t want to divide your attention away from posing the model and capturing the experience, which are the things most likely to show in the final photographs.
 Boudoir photography is all about capturing the mood, and if the mood is “the photographer’s playing with that light again,” then it will show in the photos.
 And not in a good way, even if you got the lighting perfect.

-Boudoir Photography Ideas–Five Tips for Poses
+Boudoir Photography Ideas – 5 Tips for Stunning Boudoir Poses

-Tip 1–Posing boudoir isn’t very different from any other type of portrait.
+Posing boudoir isn’t very different from any other type of portrait.
 Standing, sitting, and reclined poses are similar.
 Look for inspirations from fashion and glamor magazines, but don’t forget that boudoir gets influence from fine art.
 Look at classic pieces from the renaissance, baroque, or romanticism movements.

-Tip 3–What does your client want to show?
+What does your client want to show?
 If your client wants to show off their legs and hips, find poses that emphasize those things.
 When posing women, focus on soft curves.
 Bent limbs, an arched back, or a twisted torso can be used to highlight curves and postures.
 Men are different and should be posed differently.
 Try to show a sharp, strong jawline and a vee-shaped torso, with broad shoulders and a narrow waist.
 Posing couples boudoir photography requires a little more work.
 Take your time and get both poses right, but the guidelines applying to men and women above do not change.

-Tip 4–Don’t forget their hands.
+Don’t forget their hands.
 As with all portraits, hand positioning is critical for a relaxed and natural look.

 Post-processing is a given in boudoir.
 Expect even the most perfectly captured image to require some editing, usually in the form of skin smoothing, wrinkle or blemish removal, or other basic retouching.
 Most professional boudoir photographers include this as part of their package.

 Boudoir requires a bit more planning and research when compared to other forms of photography.
 It also requires the most intimate and professional relationship with your client.
-The unique mix of skills, from creative, technical, and interpersonal, mean that boudoir is not for every photographer.
-For those that master it, however, it is truly modern fine art.
+The unique mix of skills, from creative, technical, and interpersonal, means that boudoir is not for every photographer.
+For those that master it, however, it is a truly modern fine art.